nndeploy/nndeploy/README_EN.md

 [简体中文](README.md) | English

 ## Introduction

-nndeploy is an end-to-end model deployment framework.
-Based on multi-terminal inference and directed acyclic graph model deployment, it is committed to providing users with a cross-platform, easy-to-use, and high-performance model deployment experience.
+nndeploy is an end-to-end model inference and deployment framework.
+It aims to provide users with a powerful, easy-to-use, high-performance, and mainstream framework compatible model inference and deployment experience.

 ## Architecture

 ![Architecture](docs/image/architecture.jpg)

 ## Fetures